lley154/littercoin/README.md

 ##### Send Ada To The Admin Address
 You need to send 2 transactions to this address from your Nami wallet.

-- Transaction #1 - 5 Ada
+- Transaction #1 - 5 tAda
-- Transaction #2 - 45 Ada
+- Transaction #2 - 35 tAda

 1. Open your Nami wallet and select Send
 2. Copy and paste the admin address you created above as the receiving address